 Colic does end.
 You can survive it, and come out better and stronger on the other side of it.
 Motherhood is a journey, and journeys aren't always easy.
 But they are worth it.

-If you're in Atlanta, get hands-on training personalized to address your newborn care concerns and sleep problems with a New Parent / Baby Care Package by Parent Nurture.
-Their infant care experts will help you navigate postpartum with ease and make getting to know your baby an enjoyable time.
+If you're in Atlanta, get hands-on training personalized to address your newborn care concerns and sleep problems with a Parent Essentials lesson.
+The infant care experts will help you navigate postpartum with ease and make getting to know your baby an enjoyable time.